neiroc-02/IIOT-4.0-Project/README.md

 9. Now Ignition is running on the Raspberry Pi!

-Now that Ignition is downloaded, you can start ignition any time from the terminal by entering ```cd /usr/local/ignition``` then running the script ```./ignition.sh```.
+Now that Ignition is downloaded, you can start ignition any time from the terminal by entering ```cd /usr/local/ignition``` then running the script ```sudo ./ignition.sh start```.
 Then open the gateway by entering in your browser __localhost:8088__ and you will be able to view the gateway!

+If you also need the MQTT modules for Ignition, you must use this [link](https://inductiveautomation.com/downloads/third-party-modules/8.1.32) and locate the MQTT Distributor, Transmission, and Engine modules.
+Download all three and then from your Ignition Gateway you should be able to install the modules using the ```*.modl``` files you downloaded.